dan-danache/hubitat/ikea-zigbee-drivers/README.md

 | Since version | `5.1.0` |

 #### Features
+* **Switch Style Configuration**: This feature allows users to configure the physical switch style, with options including rocker / toggle, and push button.
 * **Button Events**: Supports "Push" events for both buttons.
 * **Battery Report**: Provides a percentage-based report on the current battery level.
 * **Health Status**: Indicates the operational status of the device, showing whether it's "online" or "offline".
-* **Contact Sensor**: If enabled in Preferences panel, create and use 2 Contact Sensor child device.
+* **Contact Sensor**: If enabled in Preferences panel, track open/closed state using two Contact Sensor child devices.

 #### Pairing Instructions
 1. Remove the battery.
 Replace with a fresh battery if the case.